-Dr. Or Dagan is a licensed psychologist at the Williamsburg Therapy Group who provides psychotherapy in both English and Hebrew to adults, couples, and children.
-He is skilled in providing short- and long-term psychodynamic, psychoanalytic, existential, and emotionally focused and informed treatments for individuals experiencing depression, anxiety, and trauma symptoms, as well as interpersonal and relationship distress.
+Dr. Or Dagan is a licensed psychologist at the Williamsburg Therapy Group who provides psychotherapy in both English and Hebrew to adults, couples, and older adolescents.
+He is skilled in providing short- and long-term psychodynamic, psychoanalytic, existential, and emotionally focused treatments for individuals experiencing depression, anxiety, and trauma symptoms, as well as interpersonal and relationship distress.

 Dr. Dagan’s professional areas of focus include romantic, family, and peer relationship difficulties, past traumatic experiences, low self-esteem, and experiences of depression and anxiety.
 His approach is interpersonally driven, emphasizing the understanding of emotional distress as a result of past and current difficulties in relationships with close others.
 His overall goal of treatment is helping the client develop a better sense of the patterns of relating to self and others, including the therapist, so to promote a stronger sense of agency over one’s own feelings and actions, and overall a more fulfilling life.

 Through active participation and attentiveness to what happens in the “here and now”, Dr. Dagan encourages clients to reflect deeply about their most inner wishes, desires, and emotions.
 He aims to foster a sense of spontaneity which helps free the client from rigid characterological inclinations.